andre-sequeira10/HPC-Quantum/part1_quantum_computing_and_classical_simulation.md

 (0.707107,0)
 ```
 >These states are special because rather than tracking the state of the n-qubit system by storing and updating its $2^n$ complex amplitudes, one can instead track the system’s
 $n$ stabilizer generators using the *stabilizer tableau* (see https://pennylane.ai/qml/demos/tutorial_clifford_circuit_simulations).
+This means that entangled quantum states can still be simulated efficiently with a classical computer.
 However, a simulator other than Schrodinger statevector is actually needed to efficiently simulate these circuits, as is the case of the *clifford simulators*.
 Below is depicted the execution time for GHZ state simulation with Schrodinger statevector simulator and Pennylane's Clifford simulator as a function of the number of qubits.

 <div align="center">
 <img src="images/ghz_state_simulation_time.png" alt="ghz" width="500">